FreeClimbAPI/freeclimb-cli/docs/queue-members.md

 ## `freeclimb queue-members:dequeue QUEUEID CALLID`

 Dequeue the specified Member.
 The Member's Call will begin executing the PerCL script returned from the callback specified in the actionUrl parameter when the Member was added.
-For more information about actionUrl, see the Enqueue PerCL command.

 ```
 USAGE